Shell shelves 200,000-bpd Pierre River oil sands mining project

-CALGARY, Alberta Royal Dutch Shell Plc (RDSa.L) is shelving plans to build a new oil sands mine in northern Alberta, the largest such project to be deferred as producers struggle with low energy prices.
+CALGARY, Alberta Feb 23 Royal Dutch Shell Plc said it was shelving plans to build a new oil sands mine in northern Alberta, the largest such project to be deferred as producers struggle with low energy prices.

-The company said on Monday it is withdrawing its regulatory application for the 200,000-barrel-per-day Pierre River project.
-Instead, it will concentrate on boosting the profitability of its existing 255,000-bpd oil sands operations.
+The company said on Monday that it was withdrawing its regulatory application for the 200,000-barrel-per-day Pierre River project.
+Instead, it will concentrate on boosting the profitability of its existing 255,000-bpd Athabasca oil sands project.

 "The Pierre River Mine remains a very long-term opportunity for us, but it's not currently a priority," Lorraine Mitchelmore, president of Shell's Canadian unit, said in a statement.
 "Our current focus is on making our heavy oil business as economically and environmentally competitive as possible."

-The government of Alberta, which expects a C$7 billion reduction in its revenue this year because of low oil prices, called Shell's move "a business decision", saying the oil sands remain viable despite low prices.

-"Oil production in Alberta will continue to grow," said Derek Cummings, a spokesman for the province's energy minister.
-"Production may grow at a slightly slower pace ... but we see the oil sands as being resilient."

-Mitchelmore said the European oil major continues to hold the leases on the mine and could reapply in the future.
+Mitchelmore said Shell would hold the leases on the mine and could reapply in the future.

 Shell has regulatory approval to expand its Jackpine oil sands mine in northern Alberta by 100,000 bpd.
 Spokesman Cameron Yost said he could not speculate on when a final investment decision on that project would take place.